termi/es6-transpiler/README.md

 ## Compatibility
-`es6-transpiler.js` strives to transpile your program as true to the ES6 block scope semantics as possible, while being as maximally non-intrusive as possible.
-The only textual differences you'll find between your original and transpiled program is that the latter uses `var` and occasional variable renames.
+`es6-transpiler.js` strives to transpile your program as true to the ES6 semantics as possible, while being as maximally non-intrusive as possible.

 ### Referenced (inside closure) before declaration